RPeschke/pyHDL/readme.md

 ### Responsibility Handler

 The last building block is the Responsibility Handler (RH).
 Which is used to for example handles the Responsibility of resource managment.
+Its purpose is for example to allow access to system recsources while at the same time protect the system from wrong use.
 The classical example would be a file handler or a smart pointer.
-Its purpose protect the system from wrong use.